rd804/DisCo-FFS/README.md

 # Environments

 Includes 2 environment files for the different servers used in the pipeline.
+After activating environments, run:

-After activating environments: `python -m pip install -e .`
+`python -m pip install -e .`

 # Data